MISP/misp-rfc/threat-actor-naming/raw.md

 ## Don't confuse actor naming with malware naming

-The name of the threat actor **MUST NOT** be assigned based on the tools or techniques used by the threat actor.
+The name of the threat actor **MUST NOT** be assigned based on the tools, techniques or patterns used by the threat actor.
 A notorious example in the threat intelligence community is Turla which can name a threat actor but also a malware used by this group or other groups.

 ## Directory

 # Examples

 Some known examples are included below and serve as reference for good practices in naming threat actors.
-The below threat actor names can be considered good example :
+The below threat actor names can be considered good example:

 - APT-1
 - TA-505

+The below threat actor names can be considered as example to not follow:

+- GIF89a (Word also used for the GIF header)
+- ShadyRAT (Confusion between the name and the tool)
+- Group 3 (Common name used for other use-cases)
+- ZooPark (Name is used to describe something else)

 # Security Considerations